Priyanka Chopra Pens A Heartfelt Note After Being Honoured At Marrakech Film Festival

 Priyanka Chopra has given us one more reason to be proud of her!
 After winning the Danny Kaye Humanitarian Award at the UNICEF Snowflake Ball for her philanthropic work, 'The Sky Is Pink' actress was recently honoured at the Marrakech Film Festival.

-Later, the 'desi girl' took to her Instagram page to pen a heartfelt note thanking her fans.
+Later, the 'desi girl' took to her Instagram page to pen a heartfelt note, thanking her fans.
 Apart from Priyanka, Hollywood legend Robert Redford, Moroccan actor Mouna Fettou and French filmmaker Bertrand Tavernier were also felicitated at the film festival.

 It's Surreal, Says Priyanka Chopra